 This AI Prime HD review will look at some of the pros and cons of this handy lighting solution and whether or not this is the right product for you.

 Things to Consider Before Buying an Aquarium Light

 Aquarium lighting needs to bring out the colors in your tank, provide the right intensity and coverage to promote growth, simulate a natural environment, and not transfer heat into the water.

 LED lights are an excellent solution as they can often be customized, and their unique engineering means they don’t give off heat like fluorescent or incandescent lights do.

 - You are growing difficult corals

-- You have a small aquarium or big wallet
+- You have a small to medium size aquarium

 - You want a quiet system